deltafi/deltafi/deltafi-docs/docs/advanced/data_retention.md

 The System Properties page includes a few advanced settings that let you customize the overall delete policy behavior:
 - `delete.frequency` - how often each delete policy executes
-- `delete.policyBatchSize` - the maximum number of deltaFiles that will be removed from MinIO or MongoDB in a single bulk operation.
+- `delete.policyBatchSize` - the maximum number of deltaFiles that will be removed from object storage or the database in a single bulk operation.
 Batches will be deleted back-to-back until all eligible DeltaFiles are deleted each `delete.frequency` cycle

 If you use the reinject, loadMany, or formatMany features of DeltaFi to create child DeltaFiles, be sure to allow enough time for children to complete before deleting parents.